1920 Oklahoma Sooners football team

-The 1920 Oklahoma Sooners football team represented the University of Oklahoma in the 1920 college football season.
-In their 16th year under head coach Bennie Owen, the Sooners compiled a 6–0–1 record (4–0–1 against conference opponents), won the Missouri Valley Conference championship, and outscored their opponents by a combined total of 176 to 51.
+The 1920 Oklahoma Sooners football team represented the University of Oklahoma as a member of the Missouri Valley Conference (MVC) during the 1920 college football season.
+In their 16th season under head coach Bennie Owen, the Sooners compiled an overall record of 6–0–1 with a mark of 4–0–1 in conference play, winning the MVC title, and outscored opponents by a combined total of 176 to 51.

 Two Sooners were recognized as All-Americans: tackle Roy "Soupy" Smoot and halfback Phil White.

-Five Sooners received All-Missouri Valley Conference honors: back Harry Hill; end Howard Marsh; guard Bill McKinley; tackle Roy Smoot; and back Sol Swatek.
+Five Sooners received All-Missouri Valley Intercollegiate Athletic Association honors: back Harry Hill; end Howard Marsh; guard Bill McKinley; tackle Roy Smoot; and back Sol Swatek.
 Marsh was the first Sooner to receive all-conference honors on three occasions, receiving the honors each year from 1920 to 1922.